seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 ## session 10 _10/25_

+- Liam the 16th, the mayor, visits and invites us to the end of the year celebration, Liam's Day.
+- Liam's crossing founded almost 200 years ago.
+- Kiko asks to go, decide to use Vram's belt to shrink him down and come with us.
+- Seung thinks a money laundering scheme was going on with the Rook and Kirino
+  - Shared rumor of the goldmine drying up
+  - She wants to visit the mines, that are off limit
+- Liam explains some of the tradition of Liam's Day.
+  - The Journey of the first Liam guiding people
+- Screaming, rabid female goblin named Mika interrupts the festival speaking in a unknown language.
+  - Running from the rook.
+  - Says something to a tiefling that makes the teifling's eyes go wide.
+  - The goblin is taken away by force, the tiefling goes with the guards
+  - "I need help, they've been keeping me below the Rook (when she begins to foam, she says) HASANA IS COMING AND WE MUST MAKE OUR GREAT PREPARATIONS"

 ---

 ### Took a week off

 ---

 ## session 9 _10/11_

+- Kyris, Elderly tiefling teaching Melora Infernal
-- Billy the butcher monk that works in the butchery
+- Billy Willhelm the butcher monk that works in the butchery
-- Dragonborn grandma that works... in the butchery as well?
+- Soldrembrod, Dragonborn grandma that works in the butchery
-- Albino half Orc professor running the reliquary
+- Oogrom wolftusk, Albino half Orc professor running the reliquary
 - Kiko would like to have books on language.
 - Things done during down time
   - Melora learns some infernal